MicrosoftDocs/powerquery-docs/powerquery-docs/DataPrivacyFirewall.md

     Search
 ```

 Everything is now happening inside a *single* partition.
-Assuming that the Privacy levels for the two data sources are compatible, the Firewall should now be happy, and you'll no longer get an error.
+Assuming that the privacy levels for the two data sources are compatible, the Firewall should now be happy, and you'll no longer get an error.

 ## That’s a wrap